JumboCode/boston-community-pediatrics/README.md

 - Prettier ESLint

 Run `npx prisma generate` to generate your Prisma Client.
-You'll need to run this if the schema gets updated, but Clarence will let you know when that happens.
+You'll need to run this if the schema gets updated, but Manuel will let you know when that happens.

 ## Development